alextsolovikos/alextsolovikos.github.io/_publications/2020-07-01-greedy-nonlinear-covariance-steering.md

 ---
 title: Greedy Finite-Horizon Covariance Steering for Discrete-Time Stochastic Nonlinear Systems Based on the Unscented Transform
-venue: 2020 American Control Conference
+venue: Presented at the 2020 American Control Conference.
 categories: Research
 ---